-The Watson-Glaser Critical Thinking test has been designed to measure some of these important abilities and since its inception has become a highly respected and widely used instrument in the selection and development of graduates, managers and leaders.
+The Watson-Glaser Critical Thinking Appraisal has been designed to measure some of these important abilities and since its inception has become a highly respected and widely used instrument in the selection and development of graduates, managers and leaders.
 It is generally acknowledged to be one of the toughest tests of critical thinking available with strong links to performance in role.

-Features and Benefits:
+Features and Benefits

-Acts as a complement to measures of general intelligence (eg numerical reasoning), enabling you to gain an insight into those operating - or with the potential to operate - at a senior level.
+- Acts as a complement to measures of general intelligence (eg numerical reasoning), enabling you to gain an insight into those operating - or with the potential to operate - at a senior level.

-Goes beyond reasoning to assess critical thinking.
+- Goes beyond reasoning to assess critical thinking.

-Areas of use:
+Areas of Use